mpw/Objective-Smalltalk/README.md

 3. run  ./makeheaderdir in each of the project directories
 4. use make in each of the project directories to build (MPWFoundation first)

+Build is currently broken, method definition does not appear to work.